Energy Policy

 1. State and local energy strategies must be based upon the principles of ecological sustainability and social equity.

-2. The climate crisis requires a sustainable energy industry that is net zero greenhouse gas emissions.
-The shift to renewables represents the only viable route.
+2. The climate crisis requires a sustainable energy industry that generates net zero greenhouse gas emissions.
+The shift to renewable energy is the only viable route.

 3. Incentives for sustainable transformation of the energy sector need to be accompanied by disincentives for the consumption of fossil fuel.